Dennis Wilson: Contact with Manson

 On April 6, 1968, Wilson was driving through Malibu when he noticed two female hitchhikers, Patricia Krenwinkel and Ella Jo Bailey.
 He picked them up and dropped them off at their destination.
 On April 11, Wilson noticed the same two girls hitchhiking again.
 This time he took them to his home at 14400 Sunset Boulevard.
-He recalled that he "told [the girls] about our involvement with the Maharishi and they told me they too had a guru, a guy named Charlie [Manson] who'd recently come out of jail after 12 years."
+He recalled that he "told [the girls] about our involvement with the Maharishi and they told me they too had a guru, a guy named Charlie [Manson] who'd recently had come out of jail after 12 years."
 Wilson then went to a recording session; when he returned later that night, he was met in his driveway by Charles Manson, and when Wilson walked into his home, about a dozen people were occupying the premises, most of them young women.
 They were later known as members of the "Manson Family".
 By Manson's own account, he had met Wilson on at least one prior occasion: at a friend's San Francisco house where Manson had gone to obtain marijuana.
 Manson claimed that Wilson invited him to visit his Sunset Boulevard home when Manson came to Los Angeles.